 There’s always a right or wrong way to create audience interactions and only sometimes is it obvious which is which.
 When it comes to Streaming Interactivity and Muxy, we’ve learned through experience how to strike the balance between impact and viewer satisfaction.
 Over nearly a decade making extensions, we’ve released production software that enhances interactivity for viewers on Twitch.
 These software tools allow audiences to directly influence gameplay, vote, and learn more about games.
 However, not every aspect of an extension will be as compelling as we think it’s going to be.

-When we designed the features for this extension, we wanted to make sure people could have a big impact on gameplay in battles.
+When we designed the features for the Expeditions: Rome extension, we wanted to make sure people could have a big impact on gameplay in battles.
 To this end, we broke down the game's existing Buff/Debuff system and gave viewers direct control over applying these effects to both the enemy and the streamer’s own characters via the Combat Map.
 We also added a few environmental effects and some ability to influence the AI, and that's where we found our first lesson.